GROUP PUBLICATIONS

 54

-o-Aminobenzaldehyde, Redox-Neutral Aminal Formation and Synthesis of Deoxyvasicinone.Chen Zhang, Chandra Kanta De and Daniel Seidel, invited contribution, Org.
-Synth., 2012, in press.
+o-Aminobenzaldehyde, Redox-Neutral Aminal Formation and Synthesis of Deoxyvasicinone.Chen Zhang, Chandra Kanta De and Daniel Seidel, Org.
+Synth.
+2012, 89, 274–282.
+PDF

 53